-I have spent a lot of time lately working with two dimensional representations of multidimensional states.
+I have spent a lot of time lately working with two-dimensional representations of multidimensional states.
 No, I don’t mean anything arcane and mystical… or something that belongs in the realm of science fiction either.
 I’ve been working with pictures.

 We tend to think of dimensions in spatial terms of height, length and depth.
-That of course is how we are first taught about the whole affair in school and why would we question it?
-We simply accept that we live in an apparently three dimensional universe, and that an image, for instance, is only a 2D representation of a wider reality… a symbol, if you like.
+That is how we are first taught about the whole affair in school and why would we question it?
+We simply accept that we live in an apparently three-dimensional universe, and that an image, for instance, is only a two dimensional representation of a wider reality… a symbol, if you like.
 It has become widely accepted that ‘time’ makes a fourth dimension… the difference between how things were and how they are.
 Time travel has become such a popular idea through literature and entertainment that none of us boggle at the possibility… even while we accept it may well be impossible in practical terms.
 Time, after all, although an abstract idea, is something we can observe in action.
 Or perhaps have simply learned to accept.

 The Quantum branch of scientific thought throws other dimensions into the mix… it gets more abstract the deeper you go, but even here it can be simplified into the scales we understand through our own experience in many ways.
 The next two dimensions take into account the idea of the future… again, something that simply does not exist that we take on trust will occur.

-According to the theory an infinite number of futures may exist and the determining factor is the act of choice.
-For example there may be a perfect 3D cream cake in front of me, placed at this moment in time right within my reach.
+According to the theory, an infinite number of futures may exist and the determining factor is the act of choice.
+For example, there may be a perfect three-dimensional cream cake in front of me, placed at this moment in time right within my reach.
 The future now depends from the point of choice… do I choose to eat it or not?
 Further futures may run off in all directions from this moment… it may be the tipping point for my waistline or cholesterol levels, it may be the only thing I eat today and so be fuel rather than fancy… or I could feed it to the dog… give it away or drop it on the carpet… you get the idea.
 My choice determines the future path of the universe, even on this infinitesimal scale.